Ethereum (ETH) wallet

 Currently, Ethereum is suffering from network congestion, high gas fees, and scalability issues.
 To remedy the situation, the major upgrade to Ethereum 2.0 has been in the works for a long time to address these issues and should come in Summer 2022.

 The biggest change will be the move from PoW to the Proof-of-Stake (PoS) consensus mechanism, replacing miners with validators.
+That differs ETH from many other digital assets.
 The validators will now stake their coins at a chance to validate blocks and receive rewards for doing so.
 Crypto staking allows you to validate blocks and earn extra passive income from the process.
 Think of it as interest on your money at the bank.

 Why is this all important for you as an investor?
 If the Ethereum 2.0 upgrade is successful, that'll send the token to new highs and help it overtake Bitcoin's number 1 position.

-Now, if you decide you want to buy Ethereum, you'll need a wallet to hold your tokens.
+Now, if you decide you want to buy Ethereum, you'll need an Eth wallet to hold your tokens.
 Let's dig deeper into how an Ethereum wallet works.

 When you have some Ethereum, you'll need a place to securely store it.
-That's where a wallet comes in.
-A wallet is essentially a program that allows you to send, receive and store your Ethereum.
+That's where software wallets come in.
+An Eth wallet is essentially a program that allows you to send, receive and store your digital assets.
 The Ethereum wallet generates an address that you can give to people who want to send you Ethereum.

 An Ethereum wallet is decentralized.
 That means it isn't connected to any centralized bank or company; it's independent and stands on its own.
 That leaves you with more control over your own assets, and only you can touch them.
 You don't have to worry about a third party having access to your funds.